Code of Behaviour 2022-2023

 - for any reason judged by the Board to be contrary to the common good.

-After the Board has decided to expel any student, the parent(s) of the student, shall have the right to appeal the decision to the Department of Education & Skills.
+After the Board has decided to permanently exclude any student, the parent(s)/ guardians of the student, shall have the right to appeal the decision to the Department of Education & Skill

 To ensure a safe and positive environment for learning and teaching, these rules will apply to each student in each classroom in the College.

-- Make sure your mobile phone is turned off.
+- Make sure your mobile phone is turned off and out of sight.
 Music players and/or earphones are banned in the classrooms and corridors.

 - Enter the room quietly with your uniform fully visible (i.e. jacket off) and sit in your allocated place.